sudara/soundmanager2-rails/README.md

 Example:

-The current soundmanager2 version at time of this readme is 2.97a.20140901
+The current soundmanager2 version at time of this readme is 2.97a-20170601

 In gemfile, you can specify:

-    # Note: we can't include an "a" in the Minor version, since afaik gems don't support it
+    # Note: we can't include an "a" in the Minor version, since gems don't support it
-    gem "soundmanager2-rails", "2.97.20140901"
+    gem "soundmanager2-rails", "2.97.20170601"

 ### Not up to date?